Types of Volunteers

 Volunteer Requirements by Location

-The following is a working starter outline for volunteer needs at each satellite facility.
-It can be refined over time as each location’s staffing patterns, horse population, and practical needs become more specifically defined.
+The following is a working starter outline for volunteer needs at each current location.
+It can be refined over time as each setting’s staffing patterns, horse population, and practical needs become more specifically defined.

-This location may be especially suited to dependable volunteers able to assist with basic horse care and routine property support in a quieter, rural environment, but within driving distance of Houston and surrounding area.
+This location may be especially suited to dependable volunteers able to assist with basic horse care and routine property support in a quieter environment, while still remaining within practical reach of Houston and surrounding communities.

 - Feeding and watering assistance